Workplace Sexual Harassment: Insidious Problem in America

 When you think of workplace sexual harassment, the scenario that likely comes to mind is that of an older male supervisor or boss making unwanted sexual advances to his younger female subordinate.
 However, while this kind of harassment unfortunately remains common in the American workplace, the phenomenon has expanded to include victimization of men by women and other men as well as women by other women.

 At its core, workplace sexual harassment represents a form of gender-based discrimination prohibited by not only Title VII of the Civil Rights Act of 1964 but also the laws of every state.
+One of the best ways to protect yourself from this, is to understand the basics of your civil rights and liberties.

 Forms of Sexual Harassment